DEMedina101/HelloWorld/README.md

 # HelloWorld
-This is test from Git installation
+This is test for Git installation